luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/04/04-new-physical-ware.md

 ### Long-Term Life Support

 This nanoware system allows biomorphs to survive for long periods of time without air, food, and water.
 Nanomachines and symbiotic bacteria convert their metabolism into a nearly closed system.
 The biomorph can survive on just a handful of ice and carbon grit (or other organics) every few days for up to a month.
 Nanobots carrying isotopes transfer energy to the body so that it can be absorbed in a safe manner.
 With the monthly use of simple and cheap chemical reserve packs, this can be extended up to a year before the system must be flushed, balanced, and replenished in a medical shop or healing vat.
 Vitamins and protein supplements are necessary for long-term health, but this ware provides a handy alternative to starving in harsh environments.
-This ware is not compatible with efficient digestion.
+This ware is not compatible with efficient metabolism.

 ### Magnetic Generator